-- 1. Interviewed with management and obtained understanding of the revenue recognition policy, and the consistency of the policy application during the financial reporting periods. - 2.
-Obtained understanding and tested credit check procedures for significant new counterparty.
-Verified the transaction with significant new counterparty has been properly approved and agreed with supporting documentation, which include searching transaction counterparty's related information. - 3.
-Obtained understanding and tested the selling price and credit term of significant new counterparty. - 4.
-Interviewed with management and obtained understanding for the reason of accounts receivable overdue from significant new counterparty in order to evaluate the reasonableness. - 5.
-Sampled and tested detailed revenue schedule of significant new counterparty and verified the original supporting documentation. - 6.
-Issued accounts receivable confirmation letter to significant new counterparty.
+- 1. Interviewed with management and obtained an understanding of the revenue recognition policy, and the consistency of the policy application during the financial reporting periods. - 2.
+Obtained an understanding and tested credit check procedures for significant new counterparties.
+Verified that the transactions with significant new counterparties have been properly approved and agreed with supporting documentation, which include searching transaction counterparty's related information. - 3.
+Obtained an understanding and tested the selling price and credit term of significant new counterparties. - 4.
+Interviewed with management and obtained an understanding for the reason of accounts receivable overdue from significant new counterparties in order to evaluate the reasonableness. - 5.
+Sampled and tested detailed revenue schedules of significant new counterparties and verified the original supporting documentation. - 6.
+Issued accounts receivable confirmation letters to significant new counterparties.
+Understood the reason and tested reconciling items made by the Group if the result in confirmation reply did not correspond to records, or tested collections after balance sheet if no confirmation reply was received.